-Apply to the pitch-off at TC Sessions: Robotics & AI 2020 – TechCrunch
+Apply to the pitch-off at TC Sessions: Robotics+AI 2020 – TechCrunch

 You’ll deliver your pitch at a private event, and your audience will consist of TechCrunch editors, main-stage speakers and industry experts.
 Our panel of VC judges will choose five teams as finalists, and they will pitch the next day on the main stage at TC Sessions: Robotics + AI.

 Talk about an unprecedented opportunity.
 Place your startup in front of the influential movers and shakers of these two world-changing industries — and get video coverage on TechCrunch, too.
-We expect attendance to meet or exceed last year’s when 1,500 people attended the show and tens of thousands followed along online.
+We expect attendance to meet or exceed last year’s, when 1,500 people attended the show and tens of thousands followed along online.

 Oh, and here’s one more pitch-off perk.
 Each of the 10 startup team finalists will receive two free tickets to attend TC Sessions: Robotics + AI 2020 the next day.

-TC Sessions: Robotics & AI 2020 takes place on March 3.
+TC Sessions: Robotics + AI 2020 takes place on March 3.
 Apply to the pitch-off here by February 1.
 Don’t want to pitch?
 That’s fine — but don’t miss this epic day-long event dedicated to exploring the latest technology, trends and investment strategies in robotics and AI.
-Get your early bird ticket here and save $100.
+Get your early-bird ticket here and save $100.
 We’ll see you in Berkeley!

 Is your company interested in sponsoring or exhibiting at TC Sessions: Robotics & AI 2020?
 Contact our sponsorship sales team by filling out this form.